Vazhakoombu Cherupayar Thoran / Vazhapoovu thoran

-Cook Cherupayar/ Moong Dal in a pressure cooker without salt.
+Cook Cherupayar/ Moong Dal in a pressure cooker with enough water.
+Do not add salt.
 Wash, clean the Vazhakoombu (Banana flower), remove and discard the outer hard covers (red) and the mature florets till you see a paler cover with much tender florets.
 Chop this Banana part into very fine pieces.
 Once the chopping is over, add a teaspoon of coconut oil to it and mix well.
 Take a wooden spoon and with its stem slowly rotate (in one direction) the chopped koombu and you will see that the stem will have strings attached to it.
 Discard these.

 The tasty healthy thoran is ready.
 Enjoy with rice.